Whether you’re a university student, a parent or you provide student accommodation, find out when a TV Licence is needed and how much it costs.

-The law still applies to students.
-You must be covered by a TV Licence to:
+The law says you need to be covered by a TV Licence to:

-Before you tell us you don’t need a TV Licence it’s worth checking carefully.
+Before you tell us you don’t need a TV Licence, it’s worth checking carefully.
 We do make visits to confirm that a licence isn’t needed.
-This is necessary because we find almost 1 in 6 people who have told us they don’t need a licence actually do need one.
 If you are sure, tell us you don’t need a TV Licence.

 If you are going home for the summer – and won’t need the licence you bought to cover you in term time – you may be able to get a refund.
+Please note, you may need to provide evidence that supports your request, like the confirmation of attendance at college/university and the term dates.
 See if you’re eligible for a refund.

 Your licence won’t automatically move with you.
 Once you know where you’re moving to, and when, update your details to stay covered.